 There is also an association between income levels and reading proficiency.
 According to the United Way of Central Iowa, by age five, a typical middle-income child recognizes 22 letters of the alphabet, compared to nine letters for a child from a low-income family.
 And if a child has trouble learning, a family with disposable income has options, such as paying for tutors.

-While most students fell behind during the pandemic, students of color fared much worse.National research shows Black and Hispanic students lacked access to devices, internet access, and live contact with teachers — items every student needed to learn during the pandemic.
+While most students fell behind during the pandemic, students of color were impacted disproportionately.National research shows Black and Hispanic students lacked access to devices, internet access, and live contact with teachers — things every student needed to learn during the pandemic.
 For these students, not only is the learning loss greater, it’s on top of historical inequities in opportunity and achievement.
 Many students will need additional opportunities, like our reading and mentoring program, to catch up to their peers.